 "I first started this job when I was at uni part-time," she says.
 "It was doing internet car sales at a call centre and it had incredibly good commission.
 It allowed me to leave university with no debt and money to travel afterwards."

 Since she was paid well and liked the people she had met there, it was a no-brainer to go back full-time when she returned from travelling.
 "It was a relief in that I didn’t have to learn anything new.
 All the things I was doing were very much the same, and with the same people in the office.
 But quickly it got very boring and repetitive."

-Hannah left after a year and since then has done all kinds of jobs, from luxury ski chalet hosting to her current gig as a tarot teacher.
+Hannah left after a year and since then has done all kinds of jobs, from being a host at a ski resort to her current gig as a tarot teacher.
 But she is glad she learned the lessons she did from going back to that call centre job.
 "I now know I need a lot of variety in my work."

-While money and perks are important, the Paychex research found that the top thing workers missed about jobs they left during the Great Resignation was their colleagues.
-This was especially the case for women, who were 31% more likely than men to miss coworkers when they switched jobs.
-But even if you previously got on well with colleagues, Stevens says it’s crucial to think about how things may have changed.
+While money and perks are important, people can often miss their colleagues after quitting.
+But even if you previously got on well with coworkers, Stevens says it’s crucial to think about how things may have changed.
 Returnees, she says, might encounter "animosity or distrust among colleagues who may have attributed their departure to a lack of loyalty or commitment".